r-lib/pkgdown/tests/testthat/_snaps/build-redirects.md

 # build_redirect() errors if one entry is not right.

-    All redirect entries must have length 2 (entry 5 in redirects has length 1).
+    Entry 5 in redirects must be a character vector of length 2.